Skip to main content

 #

 Another way to entice players and keep them engaged with the server was done though the addition of content not present in the base (“vanilla”) game or in a singleplayer world.
 These included expansive cave generation with new formations and biomes, new world biomes with varying flora and structures, and additions to game lore such as abandoned villages or dungeons ruled by monsters.
-The dungeons became especially important when they premiered in map 3, as they were full of loop but extremely difficult for players to defeat on their own.
-Players often banded together to tackle these, and would leverage tools like the web map to try and find as many of them as possible.
+The dungeons, added in map 3, were intentionally impossible to beat singlehandedly so that players were required to team-up.
+Players who were shared a preferred playstyle (i.e. “builders” or “dungeon crawlers”) tended to band together and form friendships due to their close contact.
 There was also an MMO-style skills system that players could level up to unlock special abilities and attributes.

-Despite all of these things, this server was actually very close to vanilla Minecraft.
-While some of these features were new or enhancements to existing Minecraft features, none of them were so over-the-top as to detract from the original game’s experience.
-This was an intentional choice of mine as I wanted players to be able to engage as much or as little with the custom content as they felt like.
+Despite all the changes, players were not required to install any other mods.
+None of the new features were so over-the-top as to detract from the original game’s purpose and experience.
+This was an intentional choice, as I wanted players to be able to engage as much or as little with the custom content as they felt like.

 High performance servers